Drug crimes lawyer in Cape Girardeau County, MO.

 Don’t leave your future to chance.
 Call Combs Waterkotte as soon as possible at (314) 900-HELP or reach out online to schedule a free, confidential consultation.
 Our experienced criminal defense attorneys in Cape Girardeau County, MO are committed to defending your rights, protecting your freedom, and safeguarding your future.

-Drug Charges in Cape Girardeau County, MO?
+Charged With a Drug Crime in Cape Girardeau County, MO?
 You Need Experience on Your Side

 When your future is at stake, there’s no room for uncertainty in Cape Girardeau County, MO.
 Missouri’s drug laws remain some of the toughest in the nation, and prosecutors work tirelessly to secure convictions.
 At Combs Waterkotte though, we exceed that determination with aggressive defense strategies that have consistently delivered results for our clients.

-The Combs Waterkotte legal team has more than 40 years of experience and has successfully handled over 10,000 cases in the following fields and more throughout Missouri and the Cape Girardeau County, MO area:
+The Combs Waterkotte legal team boasts more than 50 years of combined experience and has successfully handled over 10,000 cases throughout Missouri and the Cape Girardeau County area, including:

 Drug Crimes Lawyer in Cape Girardeau County, MO: What Determines the Severity?